easonanalytica/company_name_matcher/README.md

 </p>

-Company Name Matcher is a library for efficient matching of company names using advanced embedding techniques.
+Company Name Matcher is a library for efficient matching of company names using vector search.
 It leverages a language model to generate embeddings specifically tailored for company names.

 ## Advantages over Traditional Methods